All Episodes

 Here's the headline for his latest piece.

-President Panty Waste in retreat.
+President Pantywast in retreat.

-Barack Obama hoists the white flag over Stalinist health care proposals.
+Barack Obama hoists the white flag over Stalinist healthcare proposals.

-See, the UK is not invested, the UK media not invested in Obama's success.
+The UK media not invested in Obama's success.

-Obama's plan for socialized health care on the uh Stalinist model across the U.S. is now in full retreat.
+Obama's plan for socialized health care on the Stalinist model across the U.S. is now in full retreat.

 Not only will it not play in Peoria, it will not play anywhere.